hathimanan/seekurify/README.md

-# SEEKurify Project
+# Seekurify Project

-Welcome to **SEEKurify**!
+Welcome to **Seekurify**!

-**SEEKurify** is an all-in-one **cybersecurity platform** and **secure password manager** designed to empower users with advanced tools and essential knowledge to stay safe in the digital world.
+**Seekurify** is an all-in-one **cybersecurity platform** and **secure password manager** designed to empower users with advanced tools and essential knowledge to stay safe in the digital world.
 The platform combines robust security features with educational insights to promote better cybersecurity practices.

-At its core, SEEKurify provides a **secure password manager**, allowing users to store, manage, and organize their credentials in an encrypted vault.
+At its core, Seekurify provides a **secure password manager**, allowing users to store, manage, and organize their credentials in an encrypted vault.
 Users can generate strong, random passwords and maintain excellent password hygiene.

-In addition to password management, SEEKurify offers:
+In addition to password management, Seekurify offers:

 - **Link Checker:** Instantly verify URLs to detect safe or malicious links.
 - **File & Malware Scanner:** Scan uploaded files for viruses and malware using trusted detection logic.
 - **System Dashboard:** Monitor system events, track logs, and gain insights into potential threats.
 - **Real-time Alerts & Educational Content:** Stay informed about the latest threats, scams, and cybersecurity best practices.

-SEEKurify is built using **ReactJS** for the frontend and **Node.js/Express** for the backend.
+Seekurify is built using **ReactJS** for the frontend and **Node.js/Express** for the backend.

 ---